SebastianBach/full-stack/README.md

 * Compile-time unit tests testing the above function.
 * Command line tool to process command line arguments using the function.
 * Command line tool to handle interactive data with the function.
+* Command line tool to process the content of a given file with the function.
 * A static library encapsulating the function.
 * A unit test for this static library.
 * A *conan* package containing this static library.